-Of particular interest was media coverage on sexual and reproductive health issues among adolescents.
-Nearly all participants identified this issue as their main interest.
+Adolescent sexual and reproductive health emerges as central focus their main interest.
 In the recent past, reportage on sexual and reproductive health relating to adolescents/youth has elicited controversy from various quarters including religious groups.
 Calls for the provision of contraceptives to adolescents/teenagers and access to comprehensive sexuality education have been the most emotive.
 The media forum was therefore timely as it provided a platform for journalists to understand sexual and reproductive health from a development perspective, and particularly how it fits in the demographic dividend conversation.